 UW-Oshkosh starting pitcher Claire Petrus (2-1) picked up the win in the second game after giving up five runs (three earned) on five hits in five total innings across two stints in the pitcher's circle.
-She walked four and struck out two.
+She walked four batters and struck out two.

 The Titans took the lead for good at 9-3 behind a six-run top of the third inning.
 Menting led off the decisive frame with a double and came around to score on a single by McIlhany.
 Sidney Budzinski followed with a run-scoring single before Garstecki drew a walk to load the bases with two outs.

 The first five Loras College batters reached base to begin the home half of the fourth inning as the Duhawks cut their deficit to 9-5 with run-scoring hits from Noely Baumann and Shannon Coyle.
-With the bases loaded and no outs, Lambie, the Titans right fielder, caught a fly ball and fired in plenty of time to Menting at home plate to nab Baumann attempting score from third base.
-UW-Oshkosh maintained its four-run lead as Titans relief pitcher Sydney Budzinski escaped further damage by fielding a groundball back to the pitcher's circle to retire the side and conclude her two-inning outing.
+With the bases loaded and no outs, Lambie, the Titans' right fielder, caught a fly ball and fired in plenty of time to Menting at home plate to nab Baumann attempting score from third base.
+UW-Oshkosh maintained its four-run lead as relief pitcher Sydney Budzinski escaped further damage by fielding a groundball back to the pitcher's circle to retire the side and conclude her two-inning outing.

 The Titans tacked on an insurance run in the top of the fifth frame despite opening the inning with two quick outs.
 Lambie sparked the rally with a walk, Krol reached via an error and Menting drove home Lambie with a single.

-Loras College pulled within 10-7 on a two-out, two-run single from Melanie Gebrig in the sixth inning, but Petrus set down all three Duhawk batters in the seventh frame to preserve the victory.
+Loras College pulled within 10-7 on a two-out, two-run single from Melanie Gebrig in the sixth inning, but Petrus set down all three Duhawk batters in the seventh to preserve the victory.

 UW-Oshkosh took a 1-0 lead in the first inning following a two-out double by Dudek that scored Garstecki, who roped the first pitch of the game for a double.
-The Titans later reclaimed a 3-1 advantage in the second frame after Katie Fontanetta scored on a wild pitch and Garstecki came in to score on a subsequent passed ball.
+The Titans later reclaimed a 3-1 advantage in the second inning after Katie Fontanetta scored on a wild pitch and Garstecki came in to score on a subsequent passed ball.